ymd-h/gpis/README.md

 - Clean up `data` directory which still contains unknown MATLAB codes etc.
 - Organize (re-design) public API.
 - Improve implementation if possible.
-  - i.e. Does `std::vector<std::vector>>` for contour is sufficient?
+  - i.e. Does `std::vector<std::vector<double>>>` for contour is sufficient?
 Should be one of the matrices classes of Eigen or NumPy?